 The Battalion advanced on Achiet-le-Petit, which Crookenden tells us:”… was taken without very heavy casualties by ‘A’ and ‘B’ Companies. …….
 As the Battalion debouched from the village the fog lifted and the leading companies under Major Busfield and Captain Groves, came under very heavy machine gun fire from beyond the railway and from both flanks.”
 [Source: “The History of the Cheshire Regiment in the Great War“, p.
 154-5 – Col. Arthur Crookenden]

 The London Gazette (21st November 1941, p.
 6693) shows that he “… at his own request, reverts to the rank of Captain whilst employed during the current emergency.” [presumably, the “current emergency” referred to World War 2!]
-By the end of his War Service Edward had risen to the rank of Lieutenant- Colonel.
+Edward served most of the War in Malta and by the end of his War Service Edward had risen to the rank of Lieutenant- Colonel.

 Edward’s father, Col. John Edward Grimble GROVES, CMG, 3rd Volunteer Battalion, Cheshire Regiment.